alextselegidis/plainpad/README.md

 ## About

-Motivated by simplicity and stability in mind, Plainpad offers great potential at no cost.
-Become the owner of your data as Plainpad will nicely run on your server.
+Driven by simplicity and stability in mind, Plainpad offers great potential at no cost.
+Become the owner of your data as Plainpad will nicely run on your own server.

-This project was built with React for the frontend and Lumen for the backend code.
+[**UPDATE** Book the free Plainpad installation service now and have the project maintainer install Plainpad on your
+server **for free!**](mailto:info@alextselegidis.com?subject=Plainpad+Installation+Service)

 ## Setup